Explicit formulas for Grassmannian polylogarithms: The Grassmannian polylogarithm in weight 4

-where we denote $\rho_{i,j}=\rho_i-\rho_j$. \end{theorem} The proof will be given in Section~\ref{sec:pf_i31}. \begin{remark} Note that the combination inside the square brackets on the right-hand side is essentially $\Alt_8$-equivalent to the map $L_4^{1}$,~\cite[eq.~(168)]{Go-Ru} (specialized to $0,\infty,\rho_1,\rho_2,\rho_3,\rho_4$), used by Goncharov and Rudenko to construct a map from the chain complex of the Stasheff polytope to the polylogarithmic complex.
+where we denote $\rho_{i,j}=\rho_i-\rho_j$. \end{theorem} The proof will be given in Section~\ref{sec:pf_i31}. \begin{remark} Note that the combination inside the square brackets on the right-hand side is $\Alt_8$-equivalent to the function $C_4(\rho_1,\rho_2,\rho_3,\rho_4,\infty,0)$ defined in the introduction.
+The function $C_4$ essentially coincides with the map $L_4^{1}$,~\cite[eq.~(168)]{Go-Ru}, used by Goncharov and Rudenko to construct a map from the chain complex of the Stasheff polytope to the polylogarithmic complex.
 This suggests a connection between Grassmannian polylogarithms~$\GR_{2k}$ and the cluster polylogarithm map in weight~$2k$ from~\cite{Go-Ru} (the latter being a conjectural object for~$k\ge 3$).
 The formula for $\GR_5$ from Theorem~\ref{thm:gr5toi41} and Remark~\ref{rem:gr5toi41} below suggests that something analogous might also be the case for Grassmannian polylogarithms in odd weights. \end{remark}